Paul Eremenko: Early life

-Paul was born in the family of Ukrainian mathematician Alexandre Eremenko in Lviv.
-When he was 13, his parents emigrated to the United States together with him.
+Eremenko was born in Lviv, Ukraine.
+His father is the Ukrainian mathematician Alexandre Eremenko.
+When he was 13, he and his parents emigrated to the United States.

 Education

-Eremenko earned a bachelor's degree in Aeronautics and Astronautics from MIT, a Master's in Aeronautics from Caltech, and a J.D. (law) degree from Georgetown University Law Center.
+Eremenko earned a bachelor's degree in Aeronautics and Astronautics from MIT, a Master's in Aeronautics from Caltech, and a J.D. degree from Georgetown University Law Center.
 He trained as a pilot at Aretz Airport near Purdue University.

 Career

 Universal Hydrogen

 On 23 September 2020, Eremenko announced Universal Hydrogen, a new business venture in aviation conversion systems for hydrogen fuel cells.

 United Technologies Corporation

 On 30 November 2017, Eremenko was named Senior Vice President and Chief Technology Officer, effective 1 January 2018.
 Eremenko will provide strategic leadership for the company's research, engineering and development activities in the global aerospace and building systems industries.
 He will also oversee the United Technologies Research Center.
 On 18 September 2019, he decided to leave UTC to pursue new opportunities.